Debronejacobs/ICP-browser-agent/README.md

 ## 🤖 Choosing Your Models

-(This section is inherited from the original Nanobrowser project and applies to this fork as well.)
+(This section is inherited from the original AIbrowser project and applies to this fork as well.)
-Nanobrowser allows different LLM models for each agent.
+AIbrowser allows different LLM models for each agent.
 Recommended configurations:

 ### Better Performance
 - **Planner & Validator**: Claude 3.7 Sonnet